-The Board of Trustees at Sapientia Education Trust (SET) is accountable for ensuring the effectiveness of this policy and our compliance with it.
+The Board of Trustees at SET is accountable for ensuring the effectiveness of this policy and our compliance with it.
 Trustees will ensure they facilitate a whole school and Trust approach to safeguarding, including online safety.
-Although The Trustees takes collective responsibility to safeguard (including online safety) and promote the welfare of our students, we also have a named Trustee, Roger Margand, who champions safeguarding across the Trust.
+Although The Trustees takes collective responsibility to safeguard (including online safety) and promote the welfare of our students.

+We also have a named Trustee, Roger Margand, who champions safeguarding across the Trust.
+The Board via the named Trustee:

-- have overall strategic responsibility for filtering and monitoring and need assurance that the filtering and monitoring standards are being met. - ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring. - ensure an appropriate senior member of staff, from the school is appointed to the role of designated safeguarding lead and they have lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
-This should be explicit in the role holder's job description. - Ensure filtering and monitoring provision is reviewed, which can be part of a wider online safety review, at least annually; and - Support the SET Central Team to procure and roll out effective filtering and monitoring systems which protect students and staff without applying unnecessary restrictions.
+- Has overall strategic responsibility for filtering and monitoring and need assurance that the filtering and monitoring standards are being met. - Ensures that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring. - Ensures that an appropriate senior member of staff, from the school is appointed to the role of designated safeguarding lead and they have lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
+This should be explicit in the role holder's job description. - Ensures filtering and monitoring provision is reviewed, which can be part of a wider online safety review, at least annually; and - Supports the SET Central Team to procure and roll out effective filtering and monitoring systems which protect students and staff without applying unnecessary restrictions.